MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-hyper-v-virtual-machines.md

 1. Open SQL Server Management Studio and connect to the instance that hosts the DPM database.

 2. Run the following query: `select * from tbl_SCH_ScheduleDefinition where JobDefinitionID='9B30D213-B836-4B9E-97C2-DB03C3EB39D7'`.
 This query returns the **ScheduleID**.
-Note down this ID, as you will use it in the next step.
+Note down this ID, as you'll use it in the next step.

 3. In the SQL Server Management Studio, expand **SQL Server Agent** and then expand **Jobs**.
 Select and hold the **ScheduleID** that you noted, and select **Start Job at Step**.